peterwgacek/genre-smash/README.md

 ## Stretch Goals/Future Goals:
-- add a coursel selector interface for the genre selection
+- add a carousel slider to select the genre instead of searching it
-- be able to randomzie from a user's queue or watch list
+- be able to randomize from a user's queue or watch list
 - add a modal for the return selection